ronnetzer/ngrid/apps/ngrid-demo-app/content/features/grid/infinite-scroll.md

 - **Virtual scroll** enable the display of large datasets in the grid
 - **Infinite scroll** enable seamless lazy loading of additional data rows into the grid

-Usually you will use both together, especially when using infinite scroll to add row (as opposed to replacing rows)
+Usually you will use both together, especially when using infinite scroll to add rows (as opposed to replacing rows)

 ## Creating Infinite Scroll